 The Difference in Payment with FHA and Conventional Loans

-FHA rates are slightly less than conventional rates for most borrowers.
+In most cases, FHA rates are nearly the same as conventional rates for most borrowers.
 This might be surprising, but FHA loans are backed by the government, so lenders are able to offer lower rates.
 You might see a rate for an FHA loan .25% or .5% lower than a conventional loan.
 Rates for FHA loans are fairly uniform regardless of credit score.